ryngray/ryngray.github.io/about.md

 In thier free time, Ryn helps run the Lindy Hop scene in Tucson, takes care of their lizards, and knits fabulous items.

-If you are interested in contacting Ryn, please check the relevant tab to get the best way to contact them for each topic.
+If you are interested in contacting me, please reach out to the following place:

+Research, graph topics, visualization, machine learning: ryngray@arizona.edu

+Dancing, switch dancing, lessons, performances: thejellyroles@gmail.com

+Knitting, e-textiles, other fiber arts: booksforever on Ravelry or lizardsinscarves@gmail.com